 Furman told Newsarama that he’s “surprised and delighted” over the response.

 “It’s a great feeling to think that there’s this huge groundswell of support for the continuation of a series that is now 20 years old,” Furman wrote via email.
 “Clearly, we must have been doing something right back then.
-But my experience with Transformers comics fans, across countless conventions, discussion forums and feedback on my blog, is that they’re just incredibly devoted and loyal to those original stories, storylines and characters.”chimed in on the situation via his own blog, saying that a series based on the original continuity had already previously been discussed with IDW, “until the current economic situation put the breaks on it.”
+But my experience with Transformers comics fans, across countless conventions, discussion forums and feedback on my blog, is that they’re just incredibly devoted and loyal to those original stories, storylines and characters.”Artist Andrew Wildman, like Furman a Marvel UK veteran and the illustrator of most of the Marvel title’s final year, has also chimed in on the situation via his own blog, saying that a series based on the original continuity had already previously been discussed with IDW, “until the current economic situation put the breaks on it.”

 Furman said that Wildman is “100 percent on board” with a possible new comic, and adds that circumstances around the original series ending left a lot of room to pursue further developments.